-4. Where do I get the UT Austin Selective Service Eligibility and Verification Form?
+4. Where do I enter Selective Service Eligibility and Verification?

 Yes.
-State law requires all employees between the ages of 18 and 25 to provide their registration status, so these employees must complete the Selective Service Eligibility and Verification.
+State law requires all employees between the ages of 18 and 25 to provide their registration status, so these employees must complete the Selective Service Eligibility and Verification through their Onboarding tasks in Workday.
 In other words, the rule applies to employees who are not appointed through *DEFINE, such as flat rate workers and casual employees.
 The requirement does not apply to contractors or temporary workers provided by staffing services other than UTemps.